Top Things to Do in Shenzhen: Best Activities & Must-Sees

 Very hot and humid, with frequent showers

-Best to avoid the midday hours
+Best to avoid the midday heat

 Xiaomeisha and Dameisha beaches, nights by the bay, indoor activities like museums or tech centres